Athletics and academics were celebrated in Gopher Athletics

 Gophers host Wolverines Friday night and travel to face the Hawkeyes on Sunday

-Brandon Eggum wrapped up his 12th year on the Golden Gopher staff in 2012-13 and his first as an head assistant coach.
-Prior to being named assistant coach, Eggum was the team's strength and conditioning coordinator.
+Brandon Eggum is entering his 15th season on the Golden Gopher staff, his third as an head assistant coach.
+Prior to being named an assistant coach, Eggum was the team's strength and conditioning coordinator.

-In Eggum's first season in 2001, the Golden Gophers earned the program's first national championship with an NCAA record 10 All-Americans.
+In Eggum's first season (2000-01), the Golden Gophers earned the program's first National Championship with an NCAA-record 10 All-Americans.
 The team also captured the Big Ten Championship, as well as the National Duals Championship.

 In 2004, Eggum's training helped propel Minnesota to a second-place finish at the Big Ten Championships with Hahn and Jacob Volkmann earning individual titles.
 The 2004 season also saw the emergence of redshirt freshman heavyweight Cole Konrad.
 Konrad earned All-American status and tallied the most wins (38) ever by a Golden Gopher heavyweight.
-Hahn, then, capped off his record-breaking career with his second NCAA Championship and fourth All-American citation.
+That same season, Hahn capped off his record-breaking career with his second NCAA Championship and fourth All-American citation.

-In 2011-12, Eggum helped coach the Gophers to a 14-3 overall finish and a 7-1 rate of success in conference duels.
-The team finished second in the Big Ten, with Tony Nelson and Kevin Steinhaus winning individual titles for the first time in their respective careers.
+In 2011-12, Eggum helped coach the Gophers to a 14-3 overall finish and a 7-1 conference duals record.
+The team finished second in the Big Ten, with Tony Nelson and Kevin Steinhaus winning individual titles for the first time in their careers.
 Eggum helped guide the team to a second-place finish at the NCAA Championships, marking the Gophers' best finish on the national stage since winning the title in 2007.
-Nelson continued his success to become Minnesota's first NCAA Individual Champion since 2010 and the first heavyweight champion since 2007.
+Nelson became Minnesota's first individual NCAA National Champion since 2010, and its first heavyweight champion since 2007.

-Last season, the Maroon and Gold witnessed another successful year on the mat.
+In 2012-13, the Maroon and Gold had another successful year on the mat.
 Through Eggum's guidance, Minnesota posted a 16-2 overall mark on the year with a 7-1 record in conference action.
-Eggum coached the Golden Gophers to a second-place finish at the 2013 Big Ten Championships and helped crown individual champions Tony Nelson and Dylan Ness.
-Minnesota qualified all 10 wrestlers for the NCAA Wrestling Championships for the first time since 2005.
+Eggum coached the Golden Gophers to a second-place finish at the 2013 Big Ten Championships and helped develop individual champions Tony Nelson and Dylan Ness.
+Minnesota qualified all 10 wrestlers for the NCAA Championships for the first time since 2005.
 Collectively, the team wrapped up the championships with a third-place finish and a tournament-high eight All-Americans.
-Eggum helped Tony Nelson reach the national stage once again and coached him to become only the fifth back-to-back national champion in Minnesota's history books.
+Eggum helped Tony Nelson reach the national stage once again and coached him to become only the fifth back-to-back National Champion in Minnesota history.

 Prior to joining the Minnesota staff, Eggum was a three-time All-American and four-year letter winner for the Golden Gophers from 1997 to 2000.
 As a sophomore, Eggum earned his first All-American certificate with a fifth-place finish at 177 pounds at the 1998 NCAA Championships.